carbonscott/helix/README.md

 `t` is a bounded integer.
 So a derivative like `dx/dt` can be achieved using `np.gradient(x)`.

-### Why it's different from using derivatives of the spline?
+### Why it's different from using derivatives of a spline?

 A cubic spline only renders the appearance of a helix, and thereby the derivative of the spline curve at any point is not equivalent to the derivative